brainvisa/casa-distro/doc/source/index.rst

 Casa-Distro
 ===========

-If you want to install simply casa-distro as a user, you can directly see :doc:`Quickstart page <quickstart>`
+If you want to install simply casa-distro as a user, you can directly see the :bv:`BrainVisa download / install section <download.html>`.

 Overview